bluesky-social/atproto-website/content/specs/auth.md

 - confidential clients must include `token_endpoint_auth_method` as `private_key_jwt` in their client metadata document
 - confidential clients are expected to immediately remove client authentication keys from their client metadata if the key has been leaked or compromised
 - Authorization Servers must bind active auth sessions for confidential clients to the client authentication key used at the start of the session.
 The server should revoke the session and reject further token refreshes if the client authentication key becomes absent from the client metadata.
 This means the Authorization Server is expected to periodically re-fetch client metadata.

-TODO: what if the auth server fails to fetch the client metadata at all? eg a transient TCP connection failure, or server is just down for a couple hours. seems a bit brittle to immediately revoke, maybe a grace period?

 ### Tokens and Session Lifetime